refinedev/refine/README.md

 This means you can use refine seamlessly in different platforms like React Native, Electron, Next.js, Remix etc. without any extra steps for the setup.

 ## 🔥 Try refine
 refine's [Browser-based app scaffolder](https://refine.dev/#playground) lets you create refine app by making step-by-step selections directly in your browser

 You can choose the libraries and frameworks you want to work with, and the tool will generate a downloadable boilerplate code for you.

-This allows you yo preview, modify, and download project immediately, thereby streamlining the development process.
+This allows you to preview, modify, and download project immediately, thereby streamlining the development process.

 <br/>